gruffymax/lora-guide/README.md

 ## Node.JS Script
 An instance of MYSQL will need to be configured for this script to work.
-Please create a database and edit the name in the script.
+Please create a database and a suitable user.
+Edit the user credentials in the script.

      CREATE DATABASE node_data;